-Transgender student means a student whose gender identity is different from the gender he/she was assigned at birth.
+Transgender student means a student whose gender identity is different from the gender assigned at birth.

-Regardless of whether they are sexual in nature, The district prohibits acts of verbal, nonverbal, or physical aggression, intimidation, or hostility that are based on sex, gender identity, or gender expression, or that have the purpose or effect of producing a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment, regardless of whether the acts are sexual in nature prohibited.
+The district prohibits acts of verbal, nonverbal, or physical aggression, intimidation, or hostility that are based on sex, gender identity, or gender expression, or that have the purpose or effect of producing a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment, regardless of whether the acts are sexual in nature.
 Examples of the types of conduct which are prohibited in the district and which may constitute gender-based harassment include, but are not limited to:

-- 1. Refusing to address a student by a name and the pronouns consistent with his/her the student's gender identity - 2.
-Disciplining or disparaging a student or excluding him/her the student from participating in activities, for behavior or appearance that is consistent with his/her the student's gender identity or that does not conform to stereotypical notions of masculinity or femininity, as applicable - 3.
-Blocking a student's entry to the restroom that corresponds to his/her the student's gender identity

-- 4. Taunting a student because he/she the student participates in an athletic activity more typically favored by a student of the other sex - 5.
+- 1. Refusing to address a student by a name and the pronouns consistent with the student's gender identity - 2.
+Disciplining or disparaging a student or excluding the student from participating in activities, for behavior or appearance that is consistent with the student's gender identity or that does not conform to stereotypical notions of masculinity or femininity, as applicable - 3.
+Blocking a student's entry to the restroom that corresponds to the student's gender identity - 4.
+Taunting a student because the student participates in an athletic activity more typically favored by a student of the other sex - 5.
 Revealing a student's transgender status to individuals who do not have a legitimate need for the information, without the student's consent - 6.
-Use of Using gender-specific slurs - 7.
-Physically assaulting of a student motivated by hostility toward him/her the student because of his/her the student's gender, gender identity, or gender expression
+Using gender-specific slurs - 7.
+Physically assaulting a student motivated by hostility toward the student because of the student's gender, gender identity, or gender expression